What is Browser Sandboxing

 Sandboxing is the practice where an application, a web browser, or a piece of code is isolated inside a safe environment against any external security threat.
 The idea of sandboxing is to enhance security.

-Similar to the physical sandbox at a playground where kids can create anything they want within the boundary without making a mess elsewhere, the application code is free to execute within a restricted environment in limited contact with the external environment.
+Like the physical sandbox at a playground where kids can create anything they want within the boundary without making a mess elsewhere, the application code is free to execute within a restricted environment in limited contact with the external environment.

-Organizations leverage sandboxing in different ways such as Application Sandboxing, Web Browser Sandboxing, and Security Sandboxing.
+Organizations leverage sandboxing in different ways, such as Application Sandboxing, Web Browser Sandboxing, and Security Sandboxing.

 What are the different types of Sandboxing?